Here are places to check out when visiting San Angelo, TX!

 There are far more things to see and visit than can be done on the weekend!
 Pick a few of your favorites from this list and return to do the rest.

 Related: The Bosque San Angelo Texas

-Must-See Attractions In San Angelo
+Must-See Attractions When Visiting San Angelo, Texas

 Some attractions are explained more in detail below.

 - The Chicken Farm Art Center is an artist’s studios and events center.
 They have a regular program of events and happenings.

 - Fort Concho National Historic Landmark is a national landmark with much history.
 They have plenty of additional exhibits and displays throughout the year too.

 - The San Angelo Performing Arts Center has a full calendar of music, dance, variety, and other performing arts.
 Check out the schedule in advance of your visit.